Foreign Spokesmen for Freedom

 Dr. Mises is Visiting Professor of Economics at New York University and part-time advisor, consultant, and staff member of the Foundation for Economic Education.

 Doctor Muthesius and his friends are unswerving supporters of free trade both in domestic and in foreign affairs.
 They reject the lavish bounties doled out to agriculture at the expense of the urban population, the immense majority.
 They are keen critics of the cheap demagogy of the government’s alleged antimonopoly campaign.
 They unmask the dangers inherent in the privileges granted to the labor unions.
 In matters of taxation, a balanced budget, sound money, and "social" policies they follow a line of thought similar to that of the American Goldwater-Republicans.
 They prefer the Adenauer regime to the only possible alternative, a cabinet of Social-Democrats, but they do not close their eyes to the shortcomings of the Chancellor’s policies.
-And they are not afraid of repeating again and again that it is only thanks to the
+And they are not afraid of repeating again and again that it is only thanks to the United States that West Berlin is still free from Soviet rule.

 A periodical that openly and without any reservations endorses the free enterprise system and the market economy, this is certainly a remarkable achievement in the classical land of socialism whether imperial or social-democrat or nationalist.